MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UMService.md

 ```

 ### -UMStartupMode
-!!!
-Exchange Server 2013

-The UMStartupMode parameter specifies whether the Microsoft Exchange Unified Messaging service on an Exchange 2013 Mailbox server or Exchange 2007 or Exchange 2010 Unified Messaging server will start up in TCP, TLS, or Dual mode.
-If the Mailbox or Unified Messaging server is being added to UM dial plans that have different security settings, you should choose Dual mode.
-In Dual mode, the Mailbox or Unified Messaging server can listen on ports 5060 and 5061 at the same time.
-If the startup mode is changed, the Microsoft Exchange Unified Messaging service must be restarted.

-!!!
-Exchange Server 2016

 The UMStartupMode parameter specifies the startup mode for the Unified Messaging service.
 Valid values are:

 - TCP (This is the default value)